nextuav/nextuav-docs/docs/next-cc/getting-started/integration.md

 ## PAYLOAD (optional)

-This section explains the integration of MatrixCC with an IP camera.
+This section explains the integration of NextCC with an IP camera.
 To illustrate an example the IP camera used is a SIYI MK15 IP67.

 ### IP camera